simonw/s3-credentials/README.md

 ```
 You can pass it multiple usernames to delete multiple users at a time.

+### put-object

+You can upload a file to a key in an S3 bucket using `s3-credentials put-object`:

+    s3-credentials put-object my-bucket my-key.txt /path/to/file.txt

+Use `-` as the file name to upload from standard input:

+    echo "Hello" | s3-credentials put-object my-bucket hello.txt -

+This command shows a progress bar by default.
+Use `-s` or `--silent` to hide the progress bar.

+### get-object

+To download a file from a bucket use `s3-credentials get-object`:

+    s3-credentials get-object my-bucket hello.txt

+This defaults to outputting the downloaded file to the terminal.
+You can instead direct it to save to a file on disk using the `-o` or `--output` option:

+    s3-credentials get-object my-bucket hello.txt -o /path/to/hello.txt

 ## Common options

 All of the `s3-credentials` commands also accept the following options for authenticating against AWS: